 For past users of OpenOffice, there’s no need to explain anything about this software suite, as you already have all the information you need from the title ahead.
 However, for users who are looking for an alternative for Microsoft’s Office suite, they should know exactly what OpenOffice is and how can it be of benefit for them.

 First of all, know that OpenOffice for Windows 8, Windows 10 is not an app, but a desktop program.
-It is very similar to Microsoft Office, with the difference that it is a open source product, therefor, free of charge.
-This software suite has been used by Linux users for a very long time, and they have loved, as do many other Linux or Mac users.
+It is very similar to Microsoft Office, with the difference that it is an open source product, therefore it’s available free of charge.
+This software suite has been used by Linux and Mac users for a very long time.

 All of these can be found once you’ve opened OpenOffice for Windows 10, Windows 8, and it will great you with a window, asking what product you want to use.
 Also, what makes OpenOffice so great it the online database of add-ons.
 Similar to Mozilla’s Extension website, here you can find a great deal of tools.